WW2 Danish Soldier Minifigure

 UNITED BRICKS PRINTED FIGURES

-United Bricks historical minifigures are printed on genuine brand new LEGO parts using a high quality UV printing method.
-They make the perfect gift and are a great way for children [and adults] to learn history through building.
+United Bricks custom printed collectable minifigures are printed on genuine brand new LEGO parts using a high quality UV printing method.
+They make the perfect gift or addition to a collection, and are a great way to learn history through building and creating scenes.
 The WW2 Danish minifigure features a fully printed 360 torso and legs, along with a printed head.
 It also comes with a Brickarms helmet and Bren LMG.